beyondstorage/specs/rfcs/47-better-error-handing.md

 instead of
 - `NotExistObject`
 - `InvalidObjectMode`

+## Rationale

+First, it is necessary to state more clearly the current practice and turn it into a specification.

+The current situation has almost reached the goal of letting users know "where" and "why" an error happens:
+- The top-level errors' `Op` and their names tell users "where".
+- The context fields and the wrapped error can provide rich error message, telling users "why".

+But we can do more: let users handle error gracefully.
+The following can be done:
+- Help users quickly identify errors:
+  - Ad-hoc string error can not be identified, so we should ban them.
+  - If we have too many levels, the users may use too general or too specific errors.
+We should provide proper granularity.
+The proposal's granularity can be described as:
+    - Top-level errors decide which component the errors belong to.
+    - Wrapped errors are specific.
+There isn't a more specific error type.
+    - If some wrapped errors can be grouped together, their `Unwrap` will return a sentinel error representing the category.
+- Provide a unified user experience: define an abstract layer of errors for the users, free them of the tedium of handling similar errors from multiple SDKs.

 ### Alternative 1: Single Top-level Error and Multiple Middle-level Errors

 We can provide a single top-level `Error` type as below, and old top-level errors are turned into middle-level errors.